How to Plan a Trip to Pukapuka

 3. Experience a Church Service

 Like all of the inhabited islands in the Cook Islands, Pukapuka has a selection of Christian denomination churches where the singing on a Sunday (or Saturday for Seventh-Day Adventists) is a wonderful experience.
-There’s the CICC Church near the jetty on Wale, the Seventh-Day Adventist Church on the way to Ngake and the Catholic Church on the southern road through Ngake.

 4. Visit the Bird Island of Motu Kotawa

 Motu Kotawa is a bird nesting site and a stunning place to explore white-sand beaches.
-Where the boat docks, you’ll notice a few thatched huts where islanders live when there isn’t a “Ra’ui” protection in place.
+Where the boat docks, you’ll notice a few thatched huts where islanders live when there isn’t a ra’ui protection in place.

 5. Snorkel Among Colourful Coral Banks

 Pukapuka offers fantastic snorkelling, where locals with boats are happy to take you out.
-They’ll often take you to coral banks along the edge of the lagoon’s reef, as well as that run through the lagoon.
+They’ll often take you to coral banks along the edge of the lagoon’s reef, as well as those that run through the lagoon.
 With the locals having a good understanding of conservation, the coral and abundance of fish are colourful and thriving.

 6. Take a Trip to the Toka Sandbank